sul-dlss/cocina-models/README.md

 If step 3A was needed, use the same PRs to also bump the versions of cocina-models, sdr-client, and dor-services-client in these applications/services.
 Why?
 When [dor-services-app](https://github.com/sul-dlss/dor-services-app), for example, is updated to use the new models (via the auto-update script), these clients should be updated at the same time or there is risk of models produced by dor-services-app not being acceptable to the clients.

-With or without step 3A, perform `bundle update` for cocina-models, sdr-client, dor-services-client and dor_indexing gems in the listed services and then make PRs for those repos.
+With or without step 3A, perform `bundle update` for cocina-models, sdr-client, and dor-services-client gems in the listed services and then make PRs for those repos.
 You may need to update how these gems are pinned in the `Gemfile` in order to bump them.

-NOTE: dor_indexing gem is used by dor-services-app and dor_indexing_app only. dor_indexing_app does NOT need to be updated in this step.

 #### Step 3C: Merge 'em